 Targeted, precise messaging for every single website visitor – is it really possible?

-Despite the promise that personalization brings, marketers are still having trouble cracking it’s code and the lack of personalization is starting to affect the brand experience.
-Nearly three out of four consumers are frustrated when content is not personalized to fit their needs.
+Despite the promise that personalization brings, marketers are still having trouble cracking its code and the lack of personalization is starting to affect the brand experience.
+42% of consumers get frustrated when content is not personalized to fit their needs.

-Now, it’s possible to meet your customers’ needs based on the data from the context of their search behaviour and of other customers like them.
+Now, it’s possible to meet your customers’ needs based on the data of every one of their digital interactions, as well as the interactions of other customers like them, and personalize each experience accordingly.
 Once a customer has been identified as a specific persona by their online behavior, a series of targeted CTAs, dynamic landing pages and targeted messaging will ensure your content resonates with their pain points.
-Offering a relevant and personalized experience generates, on average, a 19 percent increase in sales.
+Offering a relevant and personalized experience generates, anywhere from 6-10% additional revenue.

-The Role of Site Search in Personalized Customer Experiences
+The Role of AI-Powered Search and Recommendations in Personalized Customer Experiences

 What is the most common search query on your site this year for each of your key personas?